WebOrigami/docs/src/eg/intro.md

 ## Parse JSON/YAML files

-You can use `eg` to parse a JSON or YAML file into a plain JavaScript object that your JavaScript function can then handle, relieving you of parsing work.
+You can use `eg` to parse a JSON or YAML file into a plain JavaScript object that your JavaScript function can then handle.

 Suppose you have a focused function that does something with a flat, plain object.
 Perhaps it returns the text of an object's values: